Note from Shideh Dashti:

 6. Prepared for weekly meetings and professional weekly progress reports (slides) to provide update on progress

-9. Patience with experimental failures and positive attitude toward challenges and difficulties in research in general
+8. Patience with experimental failures or numerical obstacles and positive attitude toward challenges and difficulties in research in general

-10. I expect three papers submitted to a peer review journal before you finish your doctoral dissertation.
+9. I typically expect three papers submitted to a peer review journal before you finish your doctoral dissertation.
 These are typically chapters from your dissertation and they will be an important part of your learning experience.

 What You Can Expect from Me:

 1. I will mentor you closely on your research topic, goals, and timeline of various activities.
 But I leave room for you to develop research skills independently and find solutions on your own.
 I will provide regular support and will make sure that you are on the right path.